Introduction to Android Developers for Beginners

 What is Android SDK?

 Software development for Android takes place in order to create new android developers for beginners and run them efficiently on the latest interfaces or the Android OS.
 Applications for Android can be built using the Android software development kit (SDK).
-The Android SDK comprises of development android developers tools such as da bugger, libraries, a handset emulator based on QEMU, tutorials, sample code, and documentation.
-SDK can be used on platforms like Linux, Mac OS X 10.5.8 and its upgraded versions and Windows XP and the latest offerings by Windows in its upgraded versions.
+The Android SDK comprises development android developers tools such as da bugger, libraries, a handset emulator based on QEMU, tutorials, sample code, and documentation.
+SDK can be used on platforms like Linux, Mac OS X 10.5.8 and its upgraded versions, and Windows XP and the latest offerings by Windows in its upgraded versions.

-Android Studio made by Google and powered by IntelliJ, is an IDE (integrated development environment) which is the officially developed IDE, however, Google allows the android developers tools the freedom to use others.
-The SDK supports older versions of the interface hence making it easy for the Android developers for beginners to market their application to a wide range of users.
+Android Studio made by Google and powered by IntelliJ, is an IDE (integrated development environment) which is the officially developed IDE, however, Google allows the android developers’ tools the freedom to use others.
+The SDK supports older versions of the interface hence making it easy for the Android developers for beginners to market their applications to a wide range of users.
 The Android developers for beginners are available in the .apk format.

 Getting Started with Android Developers Tools for Beginners